 College of Arts, Humanities, and Social Sciences

-That, however, is the past because you have been appointed the conductor of this ensemble, the same one you have played as second clarinetist for nearly a decade.
+That, however, is the past because you have been appointed the conductor of this ensemble.
 Things seem different.
 Indeed, they are!
-You now select the repertoire the ensemble will perform.
-You need to know more than a clarinet part; for your ensemble to excel, you need to know all the parts.
-You have to invest time understanding how string players, woodwind players, the brass section, and percussionists think so that you can unite them to produce an exceptional performance, one that is based on your conception of the music.
-The players expect you to have a grasp of the broad picture of the repertoire you are performing to lead the orchestra successfully.
+You now set the agenda – that is, you select the repertoire the ensemble will perform.
+You need to know more than a clarinet part.
+For your ensemble to excel, you need to know all the parts.
+You have to invest time understanding how string players, woodwind players, the brass section, and percussionists think so that you can unite them to produce an exceptional performance – one that may be rooted in your conception of the music, but one they will play.
+The orchestra members expect you to have a compelling vision of the repertoire.
 Brute command and control, however, does not work in the orchestras of today; you need to find ways to influence how your ensemble plays while understanding the idiosyncrasies of individual musicians.
 How do you inspire them to listen to each other?
 You cannot produce a winning performance on your own; you will need people to believe in your interpretation of the music and simultaneously honor their ideas about how to make it happen.
 How will you get these musicians on board so that they trust you?
-You also will need to be efficient with your time and distinguish what is essential and what is not.
-Budget limitations prohibit going overtime, and you will need to adhere to the contract stipulations negotiated by the committee you served on specific to rehearsal breaks, loads, and the like.
+You will need to be efficient with your time and distinguish what is essential and what is accompaniment.
+Budget limitations prohibit going overtime, and you will need to adhere to the contract stipulations negotiated by the committee you once served specific to rehearsal breaks, loads, and the like.
 Oh, did I forget to mention that the Board of Directors, to whom you report, has expectations for you as well that are not necessarily the same as the players?

 Welcome to the role of a department chair!
 Like the clarinetist in the narrative above, you have moved from being a member of your department to leading it.
 You will have many roles: leader, mentor, middle manager, fiscal officer, advocate, and supervisor.
-Similar to an ensemble making beautiful music, the success of your department does not happen on its own; it takes purpose, commitment, negotiation, and some sweat from the top.
+Like an ensemble making beautiful music, the success of your department does not happen on its own; it takes purpose, commitment, negotiation, and some sweat from you.
 Trust me: it is worth the effort!

 Chairing a department requires navigating between the ideal and the mundane.
 What do you need to know as a chair?
 How do you start?
-There are skills and knowledge you will need to develop.
-You will need to learn the balancing act between assessing what is urgent or not, important or not.
-You need to become accustomed to loose ends.
-You need to avoid the pitfall of insisting everything must be perfect (which is not possible) and accept that ‘ok’ is better than nothing at all.
+There are skills and knowledge you must develop.
+You need to learn the balancing act between assessing what is urgent or not, important or not.
+You have to become accustomed to loose ends.
+You must avoid the pitfall of insisting everything must be perfect (which is not possible) and accept that “ok” is better than nothing at all.
 You will need good delegation skills to avoid a state of mind that you are responsible for everything (you are not).
 What are the benefits of collaboration as opposed to unilateral action, of being able to influence outcomes?
 How can you develop the ability to see issues from multiple angles and perspectives?
 Are you prepared for a new rhythm to the year?
 How do you promote the work of your colleagues and be your program’s strongest advocate?
 Why is your visibility important?
 Most important, how well can you listen?

 Similar to teaching, chairing a department has its challenges and frustrations.
 It also, like teaching, has its moments of exhilaration and deep satisfaction, of making a difference in people’s lives.
 You also will need to accept criticism and learn from the suggestions of your colleagues.
 You won’t be able to please everyone.

-Colleges and units at DU define the role(s) of chairs and directors differently.
-There will be variation in what you and others do depending on whether you are in, for example Korbel as opposed to CAHSS.
+Colleges and units at DU define the roles of chairs and directors differently.
+There will be variation in what you and others do depending on whether you are in Korbel as opposed to CAHSS.
 Regardless, the goal of this website is to provide a starting place.
 It will explore pragmatic matters essential to your success with an invitation to explore this position beyond a three-year rotation.
 It will discuss the nuts and bolts you need to learn.
 Hopefully, it also will inspire you to make a difference.
 A program suffers when its department chair does not lead with understanding and commitment to the role.
-Opportunities for your program are lost.
-A sense of shared purpose wanes.
-As your colleagues, we do not want to see that happen; we want to provide you a guide that will produce a far better outcome for you, your program, and our institution.
+Opportunities for your program will be lost.
+A sense of shared purpose likely will wane.
+As your colleagues, we do not want to see that happen; we want to provide you a guide that will produce a far better outcome for you, your program, and DU.